pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`pymunk_pegboard`

-This code implements a simulation of a pegboard game using the Pymunk physics engine.
-It creates pegs and balls that interact with each other based on physics.
-The pegs are represented by images and the balls fall from the top of the screen.
-The code handles rendering, updating physics, and moving sprites according to physics object positions.
+This example demonstrates the integration of the Pymunk physics engine with the Arcade library to create a pegboard simulation.
+Pymunk is used to handle physics calculations like gravity, collisions, and movements of objects.
+The code sets up physics bodies, shapes, and constraints within the Pymunk space and then updates the positions of sprites based on the physics simulation.
+It also shows how to create circles, apply friction, and add forces, illustrating the concept of simulating physics in games using a physics engine like Pymunk in conjunction with Arcade for rendering and user interaction.

 radar_sweep.py
 --------------